toolleeo/cli-apps/README.md

 ## <a name="text-search"></a>Text search (alternatives to grep)

-Search files, typically in a recursive manner, to look for some contained text or path (regex).
+Search files and exploring directory trees to look for text or patterns (RegEx) contained in files; alternatives to the `grep` command.

 * [ack](http://beyondgrep.com/) - A tool like `grep` optimized for programmers; written in Perl, it speeds up searches thanks to skipping non interesting directories, such as `.git`.
 * [ag](https://github.com/ggreer/the_silver_searcher) - (The silver searcher) is a text search utility targeted to source code; it skips versioning systems data directories; it is inspired by `ack`, but faster.